MechanicalRabbit/DataKnots.jl/doc/src/overview.md

     6 │ ROBERT K   103272      92679.0 │
     =#

-However, the inquiry asks us to use average salary *by department*.
+However, the inquiry asks us to use average salary *by department* not across all employees.
+To adapt the previous query, we need to place our `keep` in the context of `employee.group(department)`.
-This can be done by composing `employee.group(department)` with the previous query.

     @query chicago begin
         employee